 A credit card and a debit card differ from one another in various aspects.
 Here is a brief list of the differences between credit card and debit card:

 When you use a credit card, you essentially borrow money.
-The credit card company pays on your behalf and the dues have to be repaid at a later, predetermined date.
+The issuer pays on your behalf, and you repay the dues at a later, predetermined date.
 However, when you use a debit card, you use existing funds from your bank account.

-Since credit cards come with a limit, your usage is restricted to a predetermined credit limit.
-On the other hand, there are no such limits with debit cards, and your usage is restricted only by the amount that you hold in your bank account.
+Since credit cards come with a limit, your usage is restricted to the predetermined limit.
+On the other hand, debit cards don’t come with such limits.
+Instead, your usage depends solely on the amount that you hold in your bank account.

 With credit cards, you will have to repay the amount that you borrowed on or before the stipulated due date.
 However, since debit cards use existing funds, you don’t have to make any repayments.

 If you don’t pay your credit card dues within the stipulated due date, you will be liable to pay a penalty and interest on the unpaid amount.
 With debit cards, there are no such obligations.

 Credit cards offer exciting rewards, offers, and discounts when you use them for purchases.
 Although debit cards also offer rewards, they are comparatively fewer.

 Debit cards do not have any impact on your credit score.
 Credit cards, on the other hand, can affect your credit score.
 This impact can be positive or negative, depending on how you use and manage your credit card.

 Along with understanding the meaning of a credit card, it is equally important to be aware of the components that make up a credit card.
 Here’s a quick look at these aspects.